astronomer/astro-airflow-workshop-dec23/README.md

 Ensure you have v1.19 of the Astronomer CLI installed.
 To complete the exercises, start Airflow on your local machine by running `astro dev start`.

 Refer to the instructions below for each exercise.
-All DAGs can run locally without connecting to external systems.
+All DAGs can run locally and on Astro without connecting to external systems.
+Possible solutions for DAG-related exercises can be found in the `solutions` folder, although for some exercises there are multiple ways to implement.

-Possible solutions can be found in the `solutions` folder, although for some exercises there are multiple ways to implement.
+Consider using [Ask Astronomer](ask.astronomer.io) if you need additional guidance with any of the exercises.

 ## Part 1: Creating Deployments
 In this section you will create multiple environments on Astro, from the Cloud UI and the API.